jaredfaucher/p2/README.md

 Originally I used a word list I found online at the link below to generate my password.
 Eventually I created scrape.php to scrape and generate a word list from the website provided in the Word Scraper Hint document.
 I still included the code for my original dictionary but have commented it out in logic.php.

+Due to the addition of the word scraper that has to make several http requests to scrape all 15 pages from www.paulnoll.com, please allow 10-30 seconds for the page to load!
+Page works instantaneously when not scraping another website for words.

 ## Plugics/Libraries/Etc:

 	- Bootstrap: http://getbootstrap.com/